Walking Holidays In Waterville

 Leaving Waterville Village follow the road to the left at the Huntsman Restaurant.
 This brings you along the cliff road.
 It is a very spectacular, pleasant walk.
 You have a view of the whole of Ballinskelligs Bay and Carraig Eanna, a reef of rocks less than a mile from the shore.
 Continue to the end of the road until you come to the Inny Beach, a long sandy beach alongside the Golf Course.

 Return Distance – 2 Miles

 Waterville – Baslicon – Waterville

 Using Waterville as a starting point, head towards Caherdaniel.
 Continue for about 1.25 miles until you pass a bridge on a dangerous right hand bend.
-After another 200 yards (approx.) turn right on to an old green road.
-The green road which is walled on both sides by beautifully built dry stone walls, continue for about .75 of a mile.
-You will be able to see across Ballinskelligs Bay and Lough Currane.
-When the green road crosses a tarred road turn right and continue past a bridge until you again meet the Waterville/Caherdaniel road.
+After another 200 yards (approx.) turn right onto an old green road.
+The green road is walled on both sides by beautifully built dry stone.
+As you continue for about .75 of a mile you will be able to see across Ballinskelligs Bay and Lough Currane.
+When the green road crosses a tarred road, turn right and continue past a bridge until you again meet the Waterville/Caherdaniel road.
 Turn left here and return to Waterville.

 Return Distance – 3 Miles